GavinRay97/GavinRay97.github.io/data/blog/io-uring-fixed-bufferpool-zig.md

 - The disk manager & buffer pool implementations in this post do not implement critical sections/locking, so they are not thread-safe.
   - They are also incomplete implementations.
 Only enough to showcase somewhat-realistic use of `io_uring`'s fixed-buffer mode in a database context was written.

-# What the hell is a buffer pool?
+# What is a buffer pool?

 A database buffer pool is essentially a cache of database pages (chunks of fixed-size bytes).
 When a database page is requested, it is first checked if it is already in the buffer pool.
 If it is, then the page is returned immediately.
 If it is not, then the page is read from disk and added to the buffer pool.
 If the buffer pool is full, then a page is evicted from the buffer pool to make room for the new page.

 The buffer pool is a critical component of a database.
 It is responsible for reducing the number of disk reads and writes.
 It also reduces the amount of memory required to store the database pages.
 In this post, we will explore how to build a high-performance buffer pool in Zig using `io_uring`'s new fixed-buffer mode.

-# So how are they usually built?
+# How are they usually built?

 The traditional way to architect a buffer pool is to have it function similar to an arena allocator.
 A fixed amount of memory is allocated up-front when the buffer pool is created, and when reading/writing pages to disk, pointers/references to fixed-size chunks of that memory are passed to the disk manager.
 The disk manager then reads/writes the pages to disk, and the buffer pool is responsible for updating the page's metadata (e.g. dirty bit, reference count, etc).